iDecay-Studio/feathr/README.md

 Before you build, you need to have everything required installed.\
 Follow this [guide](https://tauri.app/v1/guides/getting-started/prerequisites#installing) to install Tauri and its dependencies.

-Once everything needed is installed, run the following commands:
+After everything is installed, run the following commands:
 ```
 git clone https://github.com/justDeek/leaf-editor.git
 cd leaf-editor